 Training and Technical Assistance

 We also seek out opportunities to bolster Ohio’s charitable hunger relief network through funding, training, and technical assistance.
-Most recently, thanks to the support of funders like the State of Ohio and UnitedHealthcare, we have leveraged more than $1.5 million to support the purchase of refrigerators, freezers, trucks, food storage and food handling equipment, and more.
+Most recently, thanks to the support of funders like the State of Ohio and UnitedHealthcare, we leveraged more than $1.5 million to support the purchase of refrigerators, freezers, trucks, food storage and food handling equipment, and more.

 We Promote Equity